-- Brachycephalic breed: Brachycephalic dog breeds, such as Pugs, Bulldogs, Boston Terriers, Pekingese, and Boxers are often predisposed to snoring.
-Brachycephalic” comes from two words, with “brachy” meaning shortened and “cephalic” meaning head.
-Hence, the skull bones of brachycephalic dogs are shortened in length, giving the face and nose a pushed in appearance.
+Brachycephalic dog breeds, such as Pugs, Bulldogs, Boston Terriers, Pekingese, and Boxers are often predisposed to snoring.
+The term "brachycephalic” comes from two words, with “brachy” meaning shortened and “cephalic” meaning head.
+Hence, the skull bones of brachycephalic dogs are shortened in length, giving the face and nose a pushed-in appearance.
 With the shortened nasal passages of these dogs, they often develop breathing problems, including snoring.

-- Overweight: Overweight dogs have a higher tendency to snore due to the excess fat depositing in the tissues surrounding the upper airways.
-One of the many reasons you should try to prevent your dog from becoming overweight.
+Overweight dogs have a higher tendency to snore due to excess fat deposited in the tissues surrounding the upper airways.
+This is one of the many reasons you should try to prevent your dog from becoming overweight.

-- Respiratory Issues: Respiratory illnesses including a bacterial or fungal infection and asthma can often cause snoring.
-Other symptoms of a respiratory infection are discharge from eyes and nose, sneezing, coughing, and decreased activity and appetite.
+Respiratory illnesses, including bacterial or fungal infections and asthma, can often cause snoring.
+Other symptoms of respiratory infections include discharge from the eyes and nose, sneezing, coughing, and decreased activity and appetite.

-- Dental problems: Dental disease, an abscessed tooth, or any growth or mass in the oral cavity or sinus can be the root cause of snoring.
+Dental issues, such as periodontal disease, an abscessed tooth, or any growth or mass in the oral cavity or sinus can be the root cause of snoring.

 In addition to the above, other possible causes include allergies, polyps or masses, inflammation, and/or trauma.

-Although, snoring can be normal for your dog, it’s important to know when to be concerned.
-If your notice your dog suddenly starts snoring, snoring becomes louder, or your dog is experiencing other symptoms along with snoring such as sneezing, coughing, and changes in appetite or behavior, you should contact your veterinarian.
-If you ever notice your dog wheezing, having difficulty breathing, contact your veterinarian immediately.
+Although snoring can be normal for your dog, it’s important to know when to be concerned.
+If you notice your dog suddenly starts snoring, snoring becomes louder, or your dog is experiencing other symptoms along with snoring such as sneezing, coughing, and changes in appetite or behavior, you should contact your veterinarian.
+If you ever notice your dog wheezing or having difficulty breathing, contact your veterinarian immediately.

-Snoring can be normal and is more common in some breeds than others but there are health issues that can increase the likelihood of your dogs snoring like obesity, which you can help prevent along with annual veterinary visits.
+Snoring can be normal and is more common in some breeds than others, but there are health issues that can increase the likelihood of snoring.
+Fortunately, there are ways you can help prevent snoring in your dog.

-- Diet and Exercise: It is important to work with your veterinarian to design an appropriate weight loss plan that includes weight checks, exercise, and calculations for calories based on your individual dog.
+- Diet and Exercise: It is important to work with your veterinarian to design an appropriate weight management plan that includes weight checks, exercise, and calculations for calories based on your individual dog.

-- Food Puzzles: Food puzzles help to slow down eating, prevent boredom and obesity.
-There are various food dispensing toys for dogs that you can purchase, and you can even make your own.
-I recommend starting with an easier, beginner puzzle and work up based on your individual dogs preference.
+- Food Puzzles: Food puzzles help to slow down eating and prevent boredom and obesity.
+There are various food-dispensing toys for dogs that you can purchase, and you can even make your own.
+Start with an easier, beginner puzzle and work up based on your individual dog's preference.

-- Air Purifiers: Air purifiers can help snoring triggered by allergies and respiratory irritants.
+- Air Purifiers: Air purifiers can help reduce snoring triggered by allergies and respiratory irritants.

-- Annual Veterinary Visits: Regular wellness exams are an important part to keeping your dog happy and healthy.
-Annual vet visits can help make you aware that your dog is overweight or has another medical issue sooner.
-Preventive care is always better than reactive care.
+- Annual/biannual Veterinary Visits: Regular wellness exams are an important part of keeping your dog happy and healthy.
+Annual to biannual vet visits can help make you aware if your dog is overweight or has another medical issue and preventive care is always better than reactive care.

 Snoring can sometimes be a normal sleeping habit.
-However, if your dogs’ snoring is accompanied with other physical or behavioral changes, a veterinary visit is best.
+However, if your dog’s snoring is accompanied by other physical or behavioral changes, your veterinarian is the one to contact.